Proposed Refugee Admissions for Fiscal Year 2023

 Refugee Cash and Medical Assistance

 Refugees not eligible for Temporary Assistance for Needy Families (TANF) or those pending receipt of Supplemental Security Income are eligible to receive Refugee Cash Assistance (RCA) upon arrival.
 Refugees not eligible for Medicaid are eligible to receive Refugee Medical Assistance (RMA) upon arrival.
 While refugees are statutorily authorized to receive RCA and RMA for up to 36 months from arrival, funding limitations have historically limited RCA and RMA to eight months of benefits.
+This year, ORR announced an expansion of RCA and RMA to up to 12 months of assistance for those whose date of eligibility for ORR benefits is on or after October 1, 2021.
 ORR is exploring options to better support refugees during this timeframe given rising housing costs and the desire to better match employment with skill level.
 RCA and RMA are administered by states and Replacement Designees, who are private entities designated by ORR to administer the refugee program in a state that has withdrawn from administration of the program.
 In state-administered programs that operate a publicly administered RCA program, RCA benefits are based on cash benefit levels established by state TANF programs.
-In states that operate their RCA program through a Public-Private Program model, the RCA benefit is based on the higher of the RCA rates outlined in the ORR regulations or the state TANF rates.
+In states that operate their RCA program through a Public-Private Program (PPP) model, the RCA benefit is based on the higher of the RCA rates outlined in the ORR regulations or the state TANF rates.
+Effective October 1, 2021, ORR announced an increase in the PPP rates using the 2021 HHS Poverty Guidelines.

 Refugee Support Services